JhongLuo/self-lifter/README.md

 # self-lifter
 A program that transforms user-provided scripts into new scripts that can output their own source code.

 Three facts can be used to demonstrate Gödel's first incompleteness theorem.
-First, there exists a program that can obtain its own code.
+First, programs can obtain its own code (without external assistance).
 Second, a Turing machine can be encoded into a first-order logic sentence.
 Third, there is an algorithm to search for proofs of first-order logic sentences (proofs are recognizable).
 This repository is a small demonstration of the first fact.

 > We consider a paradox that arises in the study of life.
 It concerns the possibility of making machines that can construct replicas of themselves.
 The paradox can be summarized in the following manner.
 >